teremterem/MiniAgents/README.md

 You can read agent responses token-by-token as shown above regardless of whether the agent is streaming token by token or returning full messages.
-The complete message text will just be returned as a single "token" in the latter case.
+The complete message content will just be returned as a single "token" in the latter case.

 ## 🔄 A dialog loop between a user and an AI assistant